matryer/moq/README.md

 Interface mocking tool for go generate.

+### Fork

+This is a fork of https://github.com/matryer/moq, for use until https://github.com/matryer/moq/pull/149 is merged/resolved.

 ### What is Moq?

 Moq is a tool that generates a struct from any interface.
 The struct can be used in test code as a mock of the interface.